Trying to figure out where to give birth in Singapore? Check out our handy roundup to see which maternity hospitals are the best for you!

 The Scoop: A reliable choice without many of the bells and whistles of the other options in the little red dot.
-They’ve recently introduced a confinement menu, have floral-themed delivery rooms and are very supportive when it comes to skin-on-skin, breastfeeding and after-care support.
+They also have a confinement menu, and are very supportive when it comes to skin-on-skin, breastfeeding and after-care support.
 This is a busy public hospital where you may not be able to get your room of choice.

 See for yourself: Labour ward tours are held on Monday to Friday at 11.30am and 3pm and are included as part of antenatal classes at SGH.
 If you haven’t signed up for these classes you can still tour the facilities on the day of your consultation with your OB-GYN.
 No advanced booking is allowed.

 Cost: from $4,552 – $5,466 for a Ward A bed and normal vaginal assisted delivery or from $8,675 – $9,984 (C-section)